surtarso/single-file-php-file-browser/README.md

 ## Functionality

-The project offers the following functionalities:
+This project offers the following functionalities:

 - Lists files and folders contained within a specified directory.
-- Allows users to navigate through the directory structure.
+- Allows users to navigate through the directory tree structure.
-- Differentiates between files and folders.
-- Excludes specific file extensions, such as PHP and SWP from the listing.
-- Download single or multiple files at once.
+- Download or Upload single or multiple files at once.
+- Excludes specific file extensions and hidden files from the listing.

 [Back to top](#table-of-contents)